-Loads vary, strengths vary, and reliability usually declines for mechanical systems.
-The cause of failures is a load-strength interference problem frequently describing mechanical systems which go bump in the middle of the night.
-Failure of mechanical systems “made the same” as other systems, invokes the old Cornish prayer:
+Loads vary, strengths vary, and reliability usually declines for mechanical systems, electronic systems, and electrical systems.
+The cause of failures is a load-strength interference problem frequently describing problems which go bump in the middle of the night.

 Bumps in the night occur when loads are higher than strengths, or strengths are lower than the loads.
 So it might be a good idea to work out these details with facts rather than praying for help from the Lord to cover our ignorance.

 Things don’t fail on the basis of averages (assuming average loads are widely separated from average strengths), parts fail on high loads/weak strengths.
 To get your thinking adjusted to this concept, people don’t usually drown in average depths in a river, they drown in deep water!

 Seldom is the load fixed.
 When loads vary to the low side everything is failure free.
 When loads vary to the high side, failures occur and reliability is lost.

 Seldom is the strength fixed.
 When strength varies to the low side, often because of lack of homogenous substances, failures occur and thus reliability is lost.
 When strengths vary to the high side everything is failures free.

 The condition of unreliability is described in Figure 1.
 Loads and strengths interfere in the overlap area and this is the area of concern for failures.